 Skip to content

-Journey to the Stone - Padparadsha Sapphire
+Journey to the stone - Padparadscha Sapphire

-Journey to the stone podcast about Padparadsha Sapphire
+Journey to the stone - Padparadscha Sapphire

 In this episode of Journey to the Stone, we talk about one of the most difficult Sapphires in the world to find.
 One of the stones I love the most, and one of the stones, I made it my sole purpose every time I buy rough—and I buy hundreds and hundreds of kilos of rough Sapphire every month.
 Today we talk about the legendary Padparadscha Sapphire.